nbenliogludev/fmss-full-stack-bootcamp-final-case-continued/README.md

-# Final Projesi - FMSS Bilişim Teknoloji Fullstack Web Bootcamp
+# Final project - FMSS Bilisim Teknoloji Fullstack Web Bootcamp

-This project is the final project of the FMSS Bilişim Teknoloji Fullstack Web Bootcamp.
+This project is the final project of the FMSS Bilisim Teknoloji Fullstack Web Bootcamp.
 It was developed using a microservice architecture.

 Website: [nbenlioglu.dev](https://www.nbenlioglu.dev/)<br>
 LinkedIn: [Nikolay Benlioglu](https://www.linkedin.com/in/nikolay-benlioglu/)<br>